-The common questions we encounter in our daily practice are about infections and body immunity.
+The common questions we encounter in our daily practice are about infections and how to increase immunity.
 In this blog, we have tried to answer all your queries regarding immunity and infections and how Ayurveda can help in building immunity.

 What is immunity?